-Responder-to- Initiator (R2I) NDP transmission(s).
-The Sensing Sounding Trigger frame shall allocate uplink resources for one or more STA’s R2I NDP transmission covering the full bandwidth.
+Responder-to- Initiator (SR2SI) NDP transmission(s).
+The Sensing Sounding Trigger frame shall allocate uplink resources for one or more STA’s SR2SI NDP transmission covering the full bandwidth.
 Any STA

-addressed by a User Info field in a Sensing Sounding Trigger frame shall transmit an NDP one SIFS after receiving the Sensing Sounding Trigger frame (#866).
+addressed by a User Info field in a Sensing Sounding Trigger frame shall transmit a SR2SI NDP one a SIFS after receiving the Sensing Sounding Trigger frame (#866).